 Published on Brock University (http://www.brocku.ca)

-Everyone will participate in a total of five projects.
-You will be able to select any two projects from the following list.
+Everyone will participate in a total of six projects.
+You will be able to prioritize four projects from the following list.
+The remaining 2 projects will be randomly selected for you.

 1. DNA Fingerprinting